ned1313/tf-mirror/ROADMAP.md

 2. ✅ Configuration system is functional (HCL + environment variables)
 3. ✅ Database layer is complete with all repositories
 4. ✅ Storage layer is complete (S3 + local filesystem)
-5. [ ] Admin can log in via web UI
+5. ✅ Admin can log in via API (JWT-based authentication)
-6. [ ] Admin can upload provider definition HCL file
+6. ✅ Admin can upload provider definition HCL file
-7. [ ] System downloads providers with GPG verification
+7. [ ] System downloads providers with GPG verification (GPG deferred to Phase 2)
-8. [ ] Providers are stored in S3
+8. ✅ Providers are stored in S3
-9. [ ] Terraform client can discover providers via mirror
+9. ✅ Terraform client can discover providers via mirror
-10. [ ] Terraform client can download cached providers
+10. ✅ Terraform client can download cached providers
-11. [ ] Admin can view job progress
+11. ✅ Admin can view job progress via API
 12. [ ] Admin can view storage statistics
 13. [ ] Admin can view audit logs
 14. [ ] All tests pass (>80% coverage)